Posted on Feb 2, 2013 by Tom Gilson

 All the processes in the universe from physical to mental, are purely physical processes involving fermions and bosons interacting with one another.

-Physics explains chemistry, which in turn explains biology; mental processes are purely physical and chemical, and that’s all there is.
-(This belief is variously called materialism, physicalism, or naturalism, though there are nuances between the meanings of those words, esp. naturalism.)
+Physics explains chemistry, which in turn explains biology, which explains all of life, including mental processes, which are purely physical and chemical.
+That’s all there is.
+(This belief is variously called materialism, physicalism, or naturalism.
+There are nuances between the meanings of those words that we need not go into here.)
 He adds,

 Physics is causally closed and causally complete.
 The only causes in the universe are physical, and everything in the universe that has a cause has a physical cause…. the physical facts fix all the facts.